 What’d He Wear?

-The lightweight shirt is light orange with six white buttons down a front placket.
-There are also two flapped chest pockets that close with buttons.
-This type of shirt is meant to be worn casually and has a split hem on each side for more comfort.
-It is long-sleeved, but Crown rolls the sleeves halfway up his forearm to go with his whole devil-may-care persona.
+Thomas Crown dresses for a day at the beach in a peachy orange lightweight shirt with six white buttons down a front placket.
+There are also two chest pockets that close with a single button through a rectangular flap.
+This type of shirt is meant to be worn casually untucked and is split on each side of the straight-cut hem for more comfort.
+It is long-sleeved, but Crown unbuttons the cuffs and rolls the sleeves halfway up his forearm to go with his devil-may-care persona.

 Crown ditches the swimming shorts when not going in the water, instead wearing a pair of very light wash blue denim jeans.
 He also wears a plain dark navy blue fitted baseball cap with a curved brim.

 Crown also wears his signature Persol 714 sunglasses with “Havana” tortoiseshell frames.
-However, these do not have the custom blue lenses as worn earlier in the film with his Glen Plaid 3-piece suit.
-Instead, they have the stock brown faded lenses that are still offered on the Persol website as option code 24/31.
+However, these do not have the custom blue lenses as worn earlier in the film with his glen plaid three-piece suit.
+Instead, they have the stock brown lenses that are still offered on the Persol website as option code 24/31.

 Go Big or Go Home

-The major difference between Thomas Crown’s beach experience and your past beach experience is that Crown has a dune buggy.
-Unless of course you have one.
-But you probably don’t have a 27-year-old Faye Dunaway too, so what’s the point?
+One notable difference between Thomas Crown’s beach experience and your past beach experience is that Crown has a dune buggy.
+(Unless, of course, you have one.)

 Crown’s buggy, which Steve McQueen reportedly helped to design, is a TCA buggy on a modified Meyers Manx body with an early Volkswagen chassis.
 It was built by Pete Condos and Eckley Turr at Conn-Ferr.
 A Corvair engine was installed in the rear, either 140 hp or 230 hp, depending on the source.
 The large racing tires were Firestone with extra-wide rear wheels cast specially by American racing.
 The engine adaptor was made by Ted Trevor and the transaxle was a swing-axle with a flipped ring and pinion.